Aircloak/aircloak/README.md

 - record new VCRs as you desire
 - invalidate the OAuth token on Github so we don't check a valid OAuth token into the source code repository

+### Test with specific random seed

+The order in which tests are run is randomized by rpsec.
+This helps uncover ordering dependencies between tests which sometimes camouflage real issues.
+When you have found a order that breaks your tests, you can lock it in by setting the random seed used in `spec/spec_helper.rb`.

 ## Testing of full system